vikashask/MEAN-Interview-Question/Angular/interview-question.md

     }
     To run from cli: ng lint.
     To run from npm: npm run lint
-### 21.How Would You Optimize The Angular 2 Application For Better Performance?
+### How Would You Optimize The Angular 2 Application For Better Performance?

     optimization depends on the type and size of application and many other factors.
 But in general, I would consider the following points while optimizing the angular 2 app: